 Educator-Name/Title:

 Evaluator/Observer-Name/Title:

 School/Class/Activity: Date: Start Time: End Time:

-Type of Observation: Announced: Unannounced: End Time:
+Type of Observation: Announced: Unannounced:

 Other Pertinent Info:

-Professional practice goal(s) Standard Standard Standard bly): I: Curriculum, Planning II: Teaching All Studer III: Family & Commun IV: Professional Cultur nts ity Engagement
+☐ Professional practice goal(s) ☐ Sta ☐ Sta at apply): ndard I: Curriculum, Plan ndard II: Teaching All Stu ndard III: Family & Comr ndard IV: Professional C idents nunity Engagement

-Observation Feedback
+Observa ation Feedback

-Provide notes and judgments made during the observa It may include examination of artifacts of practice inclu
+Provide notes and judgments made during the o It may include examination of artifacts of practi

-Check here if this observation results in one or more so improvement.
-If this box is checked for the first time in the least one announced observation of at least 30 minutes in checked, the evaluator will outline direct and specific action demonstrate proficient practice. evaluation cycle the, it must duration within 25 school da be followed by at ys.
-If the box is
+Check here if this observation results in one or m improvement.
+If this box is checked for the first time least one announced observation of at least 30 minu checked, the evaluator will outline direct and specific demonstrate proficient practice. in the evaluation cycle the, it nates in duration within 25 school actions that the educator must nust be followed by at old days.
+If the box is st implement in order to

-Signature of Evaluator Date Comple eted:
+Signature of Evaluator Date Cor mpleted:

-Signature of Educator Date Receive ed:
+Signature of Educator Date Red ceived:

-Signature of the educator indicates acknowledgement of this report; it does not necessarily denote agreement with the contents of the report.
+agreement with the contents of the report.
 Educators have the opportunity to respond to this report in writing and may use the Educator Response Form.